Why You Should Use a Humidifier for Winter

 - Animal dander

 When it's cold outside, you naturally spend more time indoors.
-Thus, while all of these irritants are inside of your home throughout the year, you're more likely to notice them more during the winter months.
+Thus, while all of these irritants are inside of your home throughout the year, you're more likely to notice them build up more during the winter months.

 While humidifiers can't exactly rid the air of all of these particulates, they can work wonders to relieve your symptoms.
 Some of the most common signs that you're suffering from indoor allergies include: